The Vlasov-Poisson-Boltzmann/Landau system with polynomial perturbation near Maxwellian: Abstract

 \section{Abstract}

-In this work, we consider the Vlasov-Poisson-Boltzmann system without angular cutoff and the Vlasov-Poisson-Landau system with Coulomb potential near a global Maxwellian $\mu$.
-We establish the global existence, uniqueness and large time behavior for solutions in a polynomial-weighted Sobolev space $H^2_{x, v}( \langle v \rangle^k)$ for some constant $k >0$.
-The proof is based on extra dissipation generated from semigroup method and energy estimates on electrostatic field.
+In this work, we consider the Vlasov-Poisson-Boltzmann system without angular cutoff and the Vlasov-Poisson-Landau system with Coulomb potential near a global Maxwellian $\mu$ in torus or union of cubes.
+We establish the global existence, uniqueness, and large-time behavior for solutions in a polynomial-weighted Sobolev space $H^2_{x, v}( \langle v \rangle^k)$ for some constant $k >0$.
+For the domain union of cubes, We will consider the specular-reflection boundary condition and its high-order compatible specular boundary condition.
+The proof is based on an extra dissipation term generated from an improved semigroup method including the electrostatic field with the help of macroscopic estimates.